flowerpot-network/delta/jobs.md

 open-source development more sustainable.

-We invest in people primarly, not technologies: if you are a seasoned distributed systems engineer but lack experience with Haskell, we can get you up to speed.
+We invest in people primarly, not technologies: if you are a seasoned distributed systems engineer but lack experience with some of the tools or technologies we use, we can get you up to speed.

+Our language of choice is Haskell.
+You will be tasked to build and deploy fault-tolerant distributed systems based on cryptographic proofs, authenticated data-structured and distributed-ledger technologies.
+You will have to keep up to date with recent developments in the field.
+The ability to read research papers and produce working implementations is essential.
+You will have to be an excellent communicator, both in oral and written form.
+Everything we build is open-source.

 At Monadic, the culture is the people we hire.
-We have core tenets which you will learn about, but these revolve principally around how we treat each other and what standards we try to meet when working with each other.
+We have core tenets which you will learn about, but these revolve principally around how we treat each other and what standards we try to meet when working together.

-If you'd like to reach out, please send us an email at <jobs@monadic.xyz> with your résumé and links to or samples of work you've done, as well as any other information you deem relevant.
+If you'd like to reach out, please send us an email at <jobs@monadic.xyz> with your résumé and links to or samples of work you've done; we especially value open-source contributions.

 [^1]: The starting salary is equal for all employees, including founders.
 We believe in having a level playing field for everyone and keeping the team